DominicBurkart/turbolift/README.md

 directory for full projects with working syntax examples.
 An [external example](https://github.com/DominicBurkart/turbolift_example) is maintained that can be used as a template repo.

-## Important implementation notes
+## Notes

+- Turbolift works as a proof-of-concept, but has not been optimized to shrink compilation time/requirements.
 - Distribution is feature-gated in Turbolift to facilitate development / conditional distribution.
 The feature is called "distributed."
-- implemented over http using `reqwest` and `actix-web` (no current plans to refactor to use a lower level network protocol).
+- Turbolift is implemented over http using `reqwest` and `actix-web` (no current plans to refactor to use a lower level network protocol).
-- assumes a secure network– function parameters are sent in plaintext to the microservice.
+- Turbolift assumes a secure network– function parameters are sent in plaintext to the microservice.
-- source vulnerability: when building, anything in the project directory or in local dependencies declared in the project manifest could be bundled and sent over the network to workers.
+- When building, anything in the project directory or in local dependencies declared in the project manifest could be bundled and sent over the network to workers.